Yshaul2000/encrypted-socket-communication/README.md

 - **Block Size**: 4 bytes
 - **Hash Size**: 16 bits

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author

-Yinon Shaul (211693114)
+Yinon Shaul

-## Contributing
+## Feedback

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.
+We welcome any feedback, suggestions, or ideas for improvement!
+Feel free to open an issue and share your thoughts.

 ---